-Tailings supernatant and runoff will discharge by gravity or seep through the dams and report to the reclaim Pond.
-Seepage collection ditches, ponds and pumps will be installed along the TMF perimeters.
+Tailings runoff water will discharge by gravity or seep through the dams and report to the seepage collection system.
+Seepage collection ditches, ponds and pumps will be installed along the TMF perimeter.
+Water will be reclaimed to the mill via reclaim barge pumps in the TMF pond.